 Hollifield started with the Magic as the assistant director of human resources in May 1999.
 She was promoted to director of human resources in October 2005, then to vice president of human resources and administrative services in May 2007 and later to senior vice president of human resources and administrative services in July 2012.

 Prior to 1999, Hollifield worked as an HR Generalist for Gambro Healthcare, an international medical manufacturing company with offices in Central Florida.
 Hollifield began her HR career in 1994 when she spearheaded the start up of a human resources department for First Atlantic Federal Credit Union in Long Branch, N.J.

-Hollifield earned a BS degree in human resources management in 1993 from Cabrini College, a liberal arts college in Radnor, Pa.
+Hollifield earned a BS degree in human resources management in 1993 from Cabrini College, a liberal arts university in Radnor, Pa.
 In 2000, Hollifield received her MA degree in human resources management from Rollins College in Winter Park, Fla.
 Hollifield holds a Senior Professional in Human Resources (SPHR) designation, a professional certification through the Society for Human Resource Management.

-Michael Forde, Executive Vice President of Sales
+Michael Forde, Chief Sales Officer

 His corporate team is instrumental in identifying new revenue streams that provide the organization an opportunity to finding marketing solutions for local, regional and national companies seeking an affiliation with the Orlando Magic brand and the Amway Center.

 Forde also overseas ticket sales, premium sales, corporate sales and retail department.

 In addition to his current responsibilities, he will lead our sales efforts for eSports and provide strategic sales support for Orlando Solar Bears, Lakeland Magic, and the Sports & Entertainment District.